Archive for the ‘Uncategorized’ is_category>

 Senior leaders aren’t just applying for jobs, they’re considering major life decisions.
 We treat them with the respect and care they deserve, first identifying target candidates through research and market intelligence.

 We hold early exploratory conversations to understand who they are, what drives them, motivational fit, values and whether they’re genuinely aligned with the role.
 We look for depth, not polish.
 And we keep you informed throughout so you’re not left guessing.
+Capability gets people hired but motivational and values fit determines whether they stay and succeed.

 4. Interviews That Go Beyond the CV

-• Work style and motivation insights
+• work style and motivation insights

-• Psychometric profiling and reference frameworks
+• structured reference frameworks

 5. Decision Support and Offer Stage